AbhayVAshokan/vimmit/README.md

     - Click "Load unpacked" and select the `dist` directory.
 5.  **Load in Firefox:**
     - Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
-    - Click "Load Temporary Add-on" and select any file inside the `dist` directory (e.g., `dist/manifest.json`).
+    - Click "Load Temporary Add-on" and select the `manifest.json` file.

-## License

-This project is open source, feel free to use and modify it.